cloudmesh-community/fa18-516-21/project-paper/report.md

 standalone app can be distributed to users without need to install cm4 package.

 Also from future implementation perspective GraphQL implementations in other languages should be explored.
-While implementation of app we observed that some of the functions are not implemented by `Graphene` which is GraphQL implementation in python.
+While implementing the app we observed that some of the functions are not implemented by `Graphene`.

 ## Acknowledgement